csbg/SplineOmics/README.md

   groups (clusters) and generates a comprehensive report, facilitating the interpretation and communication of the results.

+- **Run GSEA with the clustered hits:** The `gsea_report()` function takes the clustered hits and performs a gene set enrichment analysis, using clusterProfiler, with them.

 ## Installation

 Follow these steps to install the `SplineOmics` package from its GitHub